-In folk and monastic medicine gentian is mainly used against fatigue, weight, anaemia and lack of appetite in convalescence and against fever, gout, hypochondria, malaria, intestinal parasites and alcoholism.
+In monastic medicine and klosterheilkunde, yellow gentian is mainly used to treat mild cases of fatigue, weight, anaemia and lack of appetite in convalescence, fever, gout, malaria, intestinal parasites and alcoholism.

 Importance of bitter substances in modern nutrition

-Common meals used to have a fixed place in the daily routine.
-In addition to the regular intake of food, these rituals also served to cultivate a social live and as a welcomed intermission from work.
+Shared mealtimes used to play an important role in the daily routine.
+In addition to the regular intake of food, these rituals also served to cultivate social lives, and as a welcomed intermission from work.

 With changing social structures and demands of contemporary modern life, our daily routine has also changed considerably.
 Our eating patterns have become irregular, including lots of calories, salt and fat.
 As a result, we experience symptoms such as a sudden hunger attacks and sugar cravings.
-And, our metabolism takes the hit, resulting in abdominal pressure, flatulence, nausea, and longer term consequences.
+Ultimately, our metabolism takes the hit, resulting in abdominal pressure, flatulence, nausea, and even longer-term consequences.

 Gentian Root Uses

-According to the monograph of Commission E in Germany, an infusion of the bitter-tasting crushed medicinal drug helps to balance appetite and resolve mild digestive disorders, such as flatulence and bloating.
-ESCOP has a similar view of the applications.
-The HMPC has classified the gentian root as a traditional herbal medicinal.
+According to the monograph of Commission E in Germany, an infusion of this bitter-tasting crushed medicinal herb helps to balance appetite and resolve mild digestive disorders, such as flatulence and bloating.
+European Scientific Cooperative on Phytotherapy (ESCOP) has a similar view of the applications.
+The Committee on Herbal Medicinal Products (HMPC) has classified the gentian root as a traditional herbal medicinal.

 Preparation and Recipe for Gentian Tea

-Half a teaspoon (1 gram) of dried gentian root combined with 150 millilitres of boiling water and strained after 5 to 10 minutes.
-To prepare cold: add half a teaspoon of gentian root (1 gram) to 2 glasses of water, allow 8 hours to steep and drink the extract 30 minutes before meals.
+Combine half a teaspoon (1 gram) of dried gentian root with 150 millilitres of boiling water and allow 5 to 10 minutes to steep.
+To prepare cold: add half a teaspoon of gentian root (1 gram) to 2 glasses of water, allow 8 hours to steep, and drink the extract 30 minutes before meals.

 To balance the appetite, drink a cup of cold or moderately warm tea half an hour before meals, if you have digestive problems after meals.
-Daily dose: Do not exceed 2 to 4 grams of gentian root.
+Daily dose should not exceed 2 to 4 grams of gentian root.
 Only dried gentian should be used as the fresh gentian can cause nausea.

 Combine chopped gentian root (Gentiana lutea) with alcohol (more than 35% alcohol) in a sealable container.
 Allow two to six weeks for the combination to fully infuse.
 Once strained, take the tincture three times a day before meals, 10 to 20 drops.

-Do not use gentian if an increased production of gastric acid is generally not desired.
-In this case, medicinal plants such as fennel, chamomile and lemon balm should be considered.
-As a result, people suffering from an ulcer in the stomach or duodenum should not use gentian.
+Do not use gentian root if an increased production of gastric acid is generally not desired.
+As an alternative, consider medicinal plants such as fennel, chamomile, and lemon balm.
+People suffering from stomach ulcers or duodenum should not use gentian.
 For gallstones, consult a doctor before use.
-If the bile tracts are blocked, gentian should not be taken.
+If a person suffers blocked bile tracts, avoid the use of gentian root.

-Those who take gentian in high concentrations can get stomach or headaches.
+Those who take gentian root in high concentrations can get stomach or headaches.

-The decorative gentian plant grows best in open, sunny locations with as much limestone as possible, similar to its homeland (the mountain meadows).
-It should not be too warm and, above all, not be allowed to get waterlogged.
-The medicinal plant has thick, fleshy roots that prefer to grow undisturbed.
-In the first days of spring, the seedlings are placed in the nutrient-rich, moist soil.
+The decorative gentian plant grows best in open, sunny locations with as much limestone as possible, similar to its homeland in mountain meadows.
+Climate should not be too warm and, above all, avoid excess water resulting in waterlogged conditions.
+The medicinal plant has thick, fleshy roots that grow best undisturbed.
+For best results, place seedlings in nutrient-rich soil, starting the first days of Spring.

-If you want to plant several gentian plants next to each other you can do so at a distance of 20 to 40 centimetres to avoid that growth is disturbed.
-During the winter months some protective measures should be taken against strong cold and freezing, because although it is a mountain plant, it does not like frost.
-A gentian plant takes about eight to ten years to flower, and can reach an age of 60 years.
+If planting several gentian plants in close proximity, preserve a distance of 20 to 40 centimeters between plants.
+During the winter months some protective measures should be taken against strong cold and freezing.
+Although gentian it is a mountain plant, it does not like frost.
+A gentian plant takes about eight to ten years to flower, and can reach an age of up to 60 years.